Murder of Abdulrahman Nafisi and his family: Victims

 Abdulrahman Nafisi was hired in 1971 at the Agricultural Bank branch in Dezful and transferred in 1987 to Hamedan as the manager of the central branch, along with his wife and three children.
 Fatemeh Taherian, a 35-year-old teacher, and their two children, Peyman, a 12-year-old student, and Iman, 4 years old, were killed.
-The bank guard Hossein Shokri, a war veteran of the war, who had lost an eye, was married and had one newborn child.
+The bank guard Hossein Shokri, a war veteran of the Iran–Iraq War, who had lost an eye, was married and had one newborn child.

 Punishment of the murderers

 Due to widespread public outrage over these horrific murders and the concerted efforts of inspectors and cooperating institutions, the murderers were apprehended within days.
 They subsequently confessed to the robbery and murders in court.
 The judge sentenced them to flogging and execution.
 The names of the murderers, two of whom were brothers, are as follows: